Iron Curtain: Emigration restrictions

-One of the conclusions of the Yalta Conference was that the western Allies would return all Soviet citizens who found themselves in their zones to the Soviet Union.
-This affected the liberated Soviet prisoners of war (branded as traitors), forced laborers, anti-Soviet collaborators with the Germans, and anti-communist refugees.
+Following the Yalta Conference, the Allies initiated a program of mandatory repatriation for Soviet citizens who had resided in the USSR as of 1 September 1939.
+4.2 million Ostarbeiters, Soviet prisoners of war, collaborators and refugees were transferred from both Soviet and Western occupation zones.
+While most returned voluntarily, Western forces coerced those resisting, mostly collaborators.
+The latter included the British handover of Cossacks in May and June 1945 and the late stage, localized Operation Keelhaul in 1946–1947, targeting remaining military collaborators.
+During the Cossack 1945 repatriations, the British handed over several thousand combatants and civilians who were not Soviet citizens under the Yalta parameters.

 Migration from east to west of the Iron Curtain, except under limited circumstances, was effectively halted after 1950.
 Before 1950, over 15 million people (mainly ethnic Germans) emigrated from Soviet-occupied eastern European countries to the west in the five years immediately following World War II.
 However, restrictions implemented during the Cold War stopped most east–west migration, with only 13.3 million migrations westward between 1950 and 1990.
 More than 75% of those emigrating from Eastern Bloc countries between 1950 and 1990 did so under bilateral agreements for "ethnic migration."

 About 10% were refugees permitted to emigrate under the Geneva Convention of 1951.
 Most Soviets allowed to leave during this time period were ethnic Jews permitted to emigrate to Israel after a series of embarrassing defections in 1970 caused the Soviets to open very limited ethnic emigrations.
 The fall of the Iron Curtain was accompanied by a massive rise in European East-West migration.